artus-analysis/Artus/HarryPlotter/DOCUMENTATION.md

 ===============================================================================

-HarryPlotter can create Matplotlib and ROOT plots from any ROOT Ntuple or histogram, but is optimized for scientific plots in High Energy particle physics.
+HarryPlotter can create Matplotlib and ROOT plots from any ROOT Ntuple or histogram and is optimized for scientific plots in High Energy particle physics.

 The main object is one large python dictionary (plotdict) which holds all necessary plot metadata and even the actual plot data itself.
-A large library of helper functions is used to create and modify histogram or plot data.
+A comprehensive library of helper functions is used to create and modify histogram or plot data.

-DONT FORGET TO SOURCE THE harry_ini.sh INITIALIZATION SCRIPT!
+DONT FORGET TO SOURCE THE ini_harry.sh INITIALIZATION SCRIPT!

+It is located in the Artus/HarryPlotter/scripts folder.

 1. Workflow overview